zainnadeem/Marvel-Demo/README.md

 # Marvel-Demo

 This repository allows developers to view Marvel comic book covers, titles & descriptions.
-All the information is received from Marvels API accessable through the portal at developer.marvel.com.
+All the information is received from Marvel's API accessible through the portal at developer.marvel.com.

 ![alt text](https://github.com/zainnadeem/Marvel-Demo/blob/master/Silver-Surfer-Cates-min.png)